ferdinandkeller/pi-tetration/readme.md

 This program is here for you to ask ANY amount of digit (as long as it can fit on your computer).
 This way, you can learn that `3^3^3^3` ends in `..5,344,828,628,021,555,146,929,939,999,502,212,249,640,012,905,650,177,570,718,344,711,077,047,886,315,075,206,738,945,776,100,739,387`.

-Run the command `cargo run --release -- -p 100` to get 100 digits, and `cargo run --release -- -h` to get help about the executable (yes, this is useless, but it's fun).
+Run the command `cargo run --release -- -d 100` to get 100 digits, and `cargo run --release -- -h` to get help about the executable (yes, this is useless, but it's fun).